 Matthew Whitaker: Jazz Prodigy Against All Odds

 No one will ever say Matthew Whitaker had it easy.
-Born three months premature, doctors gave Matthew less than a 50 percent chance of survival.
-He survived but a short time later, was diagnosed with a disease that caused him to be blind.
+Born three months premature, Matthew was given less than a 50 percent chance of survival.
+He survived but a short time later, was diagnosed with a disease that caused him to go blind.
 Matthew went through eleven surgeries before he reached the age of two to correct his blindness.
 Nothing worked.
-Doctors even said he may never speak or crawl.
+Doctors even said that he would never learn to speak or crawl.

 But Matthew overcame the odds and not only lived through his disabilities but also thrived.
 At an early age, he would crawl towards speakers playing music in his home, so his grandfather bought him a keyboard when he was three.